-51 (BP).
-Reviews and appeals should not exceed two years.

-No changes

-Shifted away

-Shifted towards

-51 (S).
-Summary of relevant facts in 2020

 Only if answered "shifted away" or "shifted towards", please give here a summarized account of facts (legislation enacted, administrative rulings, circulars, case law, tax administration practices), in a non-judgmental way.
 Specify if some content is no longer applicable, due to other developments.
 If applicable, indicate whether the fact reported is under a minimum standard or fully complies with the best practice.
+IN ALL CASES please back up your assertions with the relevant documentary materials.
+While it is not mandatory, a short summary of such materials in English is appreciated.
+You are welcomed to send us these materials to our email: optr@ibfd.org.
 Thank you.

-Re Q1,Q55: There are certain fast-track and ADR appeals processes.
-See IRM 8.26, www.irs.gov/irm/part8.

 52 (MS).
 Audi alteram partem should apply in administrative reviews and judicial appeals.

-O No changes

-Shifted away

-Shifted towards

 Only if answered "shifted away" or "shifted towards", please give here a summarized account of facts (legislation enacted, administrative rulings, circulars, case law, tax administration practices), in a non-judgmental way.
 Specify if some content is no longer applicable, due to other developments.
 If applicable, indicate whether the fact reported is under a minimum standard or fully complies with the best practice.
+IN ALL CASES please back up your assertions with the relevant documentary materials.
+While it is not mandatory, a short summary of such materials in English is appreciated.
+You are welcomed to send us these materials to our email: optr@ibfd.org.
 Thank you.